 Marayke has broken the world record for 100m butterfly, and has over 70 Australian records in breaststroke, individual medley, freestyle and butterfly.

-Marayke retired from competitive swimming in 2011 due to injury, after being diagnosed with thorasic outlet syndrome- an overuse injury of the upper body which prevents her from lifting her arms.
+Marayke retired from competitive swimming in 2011 due to injury, after being diagnosed with thoracic outlet syndrome- an overuse injury of the upper body which prevents her from lifting her arms.

-In 2009 Marayke decided to fulfil a life long ambition to compete in a triathlon and entered a sprint distance event.
-A year later she became Australia’s first female paratriathlete and paratriathlon medallist when she won bronze at the ITU world championships in Budapest, Hungary.
+In 2009 Marayke decided to fulfill a life long ambition to compete in a triathlon and entered a sprint distance event.
+A year later she became Australia’s first female paratriathlete and paratriathlon medalist when she won bronze at the ITU world championships in Budapest, Hungary.

 Awards and other achievements